 How Intermittent Fasting Benefits Blood Sugar Levels

-Intermittent fasting (IF) improves glucose regulation which induces enhanced activity of serotonin (the happy hormone) and brain-derived neurotrophic factor (BDNF).
+Intermittent fasting (IF) improves glucose regulation which induces the enhanced activity of serotonin (the happy hormone) and brain-derived neurotrophic factor (BDNF).
 BDNF helps keep normal glucose levels and regulates energy metabolism in the body.
 Aside from that, intermittent fasting shows variable effects on peripheral and hepatic insulin sensitivity.

 Intermittent Fasting and Cancer

-A series of animal experiments have shown that periodic fasting lasting 2 or more days can be as effective as chemotherapy in delaying the progression of various types of cancers.
+A series of animal experiments have shown that periodic fasting lasting two or more days can be as effective as chemotherapy in delaying the progression of various types of cancers.
 Aside from that, it is also helpful for patients undergoing chemotherapy or radiation treatment as it helps protect normal cells from the toxic effects of such procedures while sensitizing cancer cells at the same time.

 Aside from its protective and sensitizing impact on cells, a severely restricted diet that mimics partial fasting started at middle age causes a major reduction in tumor incidence, delays tumor onset, and reduces metastatic cancers.